Presentation of Financial Statements (IAS 1)

 Comparative information

-As a general guideline, entities should present comparative data for the prior period alongside all amounts reported for the current period, even when specific guidelines in a given IFRS do not require it.
-However, there’s no obligation to include narrative or descriptive information about the preceding period if it isn’t pertinent for understanding the current period (IAS 1.38).
+As a general guideline, entities should present comparative data for the prior period alongside all amounts reported for the current period, even when specific requirements in a given IFRS do not require it.
+However, there’s no obligation to include narrative or descriptive information about the preceding period if it isn’t necessary for understanding the current period (IAS 1.38).

 If an entity opts to provide comparative data for more than the immediately preceding period, this additional information can be included in selected primary financial statements only.
 However, these additional comparative periods should also be detailed in the relevant accompanying notes (IAS 1.38C-38D).